szoftveres/RF_Microwave/LNA_design/cascode/README.md

 ## Adapting for 2.4GHz

-At 2.4GHz these transistors begin showing their limitations in the form of reduced gain and increased noise figure.
+At 2.4GHz these transistors begin showing their limitations in the form of reduced gain and increased noise figure:

 ![lna2g4](lna2g4.png)

-With boosted (regulated) cascode topology, slight gain increase can be achieved, however stability starts becoming an issue:
+With boosted (regulated) cascode topology, around 6dB more gain can be achieved, however stability starts becoming an issue:

 ![boosted](boosted.png)